-PluginHUMAN has created commissioned artworks for institutions such as the National Taiwan Museum of Fine Arts (Taiwan), the Asia Culture Centre (South Korea), C-Lab (Taiwan), and Experimenta (triennial Australian touring exhibition).
-They were awarded the Rupert Bunny Foundation Visual Art Fellowship (2019/20), where they’re developing new carbon neutral and carbon negative materials and working methods.
-They also won a Good Design Award (2018), and a Victorian Premier’s Design Award (2017).
+PluginHUMAN has created commissioned artworks for institutions such as the National Taiwan Museum of Fine Arts (Taiwan), the Asia Culture Centre (South Korea), Questacon (Australia’s National Science and Technology Centre), the Melbourne Museum (White Night Festival, Australia) and Experimenta (Australian triennial touring media art exhibition).
+They have exhibited in Europe, North America, Asia and Australia.
+PluginHUMAN were awarded the Rupert Bunny Foundation Visual Art Fellowship (2019/20); they’re developing new carbon neutral and carbon negative materials and working methods.
+They have also won Good Design Awards (2020 and 2018), and a Victorian Premier’s Design Award (2017).

 PluginHUMAN has an acute understanding of the role that technology plays in contemporary society.
-They reimagine new technologies to produce artistic innovations.
-Their practice centres around translating real-time data into meaningful aesthetic, multi-sensory experiences.
+They reimagine new technologies to produce artistic innovations, creating meaningful large and small scale audience experiences for indoor spaces and outdoor public arenas.